samcottle/notes/commandline.md

 - `whatis`: Display a brief discription of the command. `whatis ls` Gives you a short description (in this case the description `list directory contents`).

 ## Permissions
 These characters translate into attributes, such as the file type, and who can read (`r`), write (`w`), and execute (`x`) the file.
-For example, `drwxr-xr-x` would translate into:
+For example, `drwxr-xr--` would translate into:
 - `d`: The file type.
 This is usually either a file (`-`), or directory (`d`).
 - `rwx`: The owner permissions.
 - `r-x`: The group permissions.
-- `r-x`: The world permissions.
+- `r--`: The world permissions.

-So for this example, the file is a folder, and anyone can see and enter (i.e. execute) it.
+So for this example, the file is a folder, and anyone can see it.
+The owner and anyone else in their group can enter (i.e. execute) it.
 Only the owner can make changes to the folder.

 ### Changing permissions
 The user that created a file (or the superuser) is its owner.
 They are able to change its permissions, using the command `chmod` followed by three numbers.
 These numbers use octal (base 8) notation, and represent the following permissions: